touch4it/docker-php7/README.md

 ```
 www:
-  image: touch4it/docker-php7:php7
+  image: touch4it/docker-php7:latest
   volumes:
     - ".:/var/www/html"
   ports:
     - "80"
 ```

-Of course you are free to add linked containers like database, caching etc.
+Of course, you are free to add linked containers like database, caching etc.

 Use ```docker-compose up``` command to start your development environment.